-Employees of the University of Minnesota, the Minnesota Historical Society, the Metropolitan Council, and former members of the Minnesota Legislature who transfer or who are appointed to State service within four (4) years of the date of resignation in good standing, ending of his/her Legislative term, or retirement, shall accrue vacation leave with the same credit for length of service that existed at the time of such transfer or separation.
+Employees of the University of Minnesota, the Minnesota Historical Society, the Metropolitan Council, and former members of the Minnesota Legislature who transfer or who are appointed to State service within four (4) years of the date of resignation in good standing, ending of their Legislative term, or retirement, shall accrue vacation leave with the same credit for length of service that existed at the time of such transfer or separation.
 Such employees shall begin accruing vacation leave based on this method effective at the beginning of the first payroll period following the date the employee applies.

-An eligible employee who moves without a break in service to a MAPE position from any other position in any branch of Minnesota State government shall have his/her accumulated but unused vacation leave transferred, provided that the total amount of accumulated vacation does not exceed two hundred and seventy-five (275) hours.
+An eligible employee who moves without a break in service to a MAPE position from any other position in any branch of Minnesota State government shall have their accumulated but unused vacation leave transferred, provided that the total amount of accumulated vacation does not exceed two hundred and seventy-five (275) hours.

 At the discretion of the Appointing Authority, employees who are hired into State service from another public sector employer, including the United States Armed Forces, or from a private sector employer in a position directly related to the employee’s current State position, and who were in a vacation eligible position with that employer may be granted length of service credit in an amount up to the length of time employed by the previous employer.

 Length of service credit shall be subject to the following conditions: